 7. Michael Kraft became the first woman to win the company’s highest honor for a managing partner when the Oakland Office (now East Bay Office) received the 1995 Chairman’s Trophy.

 8. Four of the past eight Council presidents—the top agent in the company by annual sales—have been women: Jayshree Patel, Greater Chicago Office, in 2012; Christie Mueller, Seattle Office, in 2016; Lizzie Dipp Metzger, El Paso Office, in 2017; and Donna Elison, New Orleans Office, in 2018.
 With Elison achieving the Council vice presidency in 2013 and 2014, and Mueller in 2015, a woman has been a Council officer seven of the last eight years.
+In 2020, Jennifer Leisman Dessert of our Boston Office, became the fifth woman to reach the Council Presidency.

 9. Today, women make up 53 percent of New York Life’s workforce.